3rd place || 2018

 Annie realized, that telling her parents was the right choice.

 Norah dreams of being an author someday.
-Her favorite hobbies include reading, singing and playing with her chickens.
+Her hobbies include reading, singing, and playing with her chickens.